This is the most comprehensive guide to keyword research.

-This is because less users are searching that particular term, so less websites are trying to rank for it.
+This is because fewer users are searching that particular term, so fewer websites are trying to rank for it.

-Even though less people are searching for the more specific long tail keywords, the people that are will likely be people that find your content more relevant.
+Even though fewer people are searching for the more specific long-tail keywords, the people that are will likely be people that find your content more relevant.

-So if you try to rank for long tail keywords that are more specific, you will have less competition, have a high chance of ranking higher, and also start seeing more relevant traffic to your site.
+So if you try to rank for more specific long-tail keywords, you will have less competition, have a high chance of ranking higher, and also start seeing more relevant traffic to your site.